• Skip to primary navigation

 Glace cherries – also called candied cherries – red or multi coloured.

-Dried cranberries – not traditionally used, however I like the sharpness of the dried cranberries with the white chocolate.
+Dried cranberries – these are not traditionally used, however I like the sharpness of the dried cranberries with the white chocolate, and look pretty.

 Cooking almonds in the oven: If your oven is on, you can also toast them at 180˚C (360˚F) place on baking tray for 5-7 minutes, checking after 4 minutes.
 Leave to cool.